Boiler room fraud

 I am writing to advise you that no employee of Spectris will ever contact our shareholders in this manner and to provide reassurance that we are taking the steps we can to minimise this intrusion.

-The calls should be treated as scams and should be reported to the Financial Conduct Authority (“FCA”) so that they can investigate.
-You can do this either online at the FCA’s website, www.fca.org.uk/consumers/scams/report-scam/share-fraud-form or by contacting their Consumer Helpline on 0800 111 6768*.
+The calls should be treated as scams and should be reported to the Financial Conduct Authority (“FCA”), using the details provided below, so that they can investigate.
+For more information on boiler room fraud, visit the FCA website at www.fca.org.uk/consumers/share-fraud-boiler-room-scams.

 Spectris is obliged by law to make its share register publicly available on request.
 As a consequence, shareholder address information can be used to obtain telephone numbers and shareholders may also receive unsolicited mail.